 5

-• First, the initial value of the variable i is evaluated.
+- First, the initial value of the variable

 Because the test of conditional expression takes place before the execution of the loop, therefore, a for statement executes zero or more times.